oracle-devrel/oci-oke-zero-to-day-two-ops/livelabs/ocw23-livelabs/03-deploy-app/deploy-app.md

     ```
     <copy>
-    kubectl run nginx --image=nginx --ports=80
+    kubectl run nginx --image=nginx
     </copy>
     ```

 2. Use `kubectl get pods` to check status of the pod creation.

 3. Create a service to expose the application.
 The cluster is integrated with OCI Cloud Conroller Manager (CCM).
-As a result, creating a service of type *--type=LoadBalancer* will expose the pod tot he internet using an OCI Load Balancer.
+As a result, creating a service of type *--type=LoadBalancer* will expose the pod to the internet using an OCI Load Balancer.
 Run the following command:

     ```
     <copy>